sonntagsgesicht/businessdate/HOWTO.rst

     >>> BusinessDate((20140216, 23011230, 19991111, 20200202))
     [BusinessDate(20140216), BusinessDate(23011230), BusinessDate(19991111), BusinessDate(20200202)]

-Much easier to generate container with periodical items is using :ref:`BussinessRange <create_business_range>`.
+Much easier to generate container with periodical items is using |BusinessRange|.

-By default an empty :meth:`Businessdate` is initiated with the system date as given by :func:`datetime.date.today`.
+By default an empty |BusinessDate()|
+is initiated with the system date as given by |datetime.date.today()|.
-To change this behavior: just set the *classattribute* :attr:`Businessdate.BASE_DATE` to anything that can be understood as a business date, i.e. anything that meets :meth:`Businessdate.is_businessdate`.
+To change this behavior: just set the *classattribute*
+|BusinessDate.BASE_DATE| to anything that can be understood as a
+business date, i.e. anything that meets |Businessdate.is_businessdate()|.

 .. paste this into python console to generate code block contents from datetime import date